msztylko/programming-from-ground-up/first-programs/README.md

 Instructions to assembler, called *assembler directives* or *pseudo-operations*.

 Anything starting with a period isn't directly translated into a machine instruction:
- - `.section` breaks your program up into secitons.
+ - `.section` breaks your program up into sections.
  - `.section .data` - starts data section, list of any memory storage you will need for data.

 ```assembly